sdiehl28/baseball-analytics/README.md

 #### Lahman CSV Data Files

 The csv files for Lahman are tidy.
-The lahman_download script will put these in: `../data/lahman/raw`
+The lahman_download script will place these in: `../data/lahman/raw`

 * **per player per year**
   * Batting.csv